intraector/Firebase_Interaction_Sample/README.md

    await Firebase.initializeApp();
 ```
 4. [Get](https://flutteragency.com/how-to-generate-sha-1-in-flutter/) SHA-1 and SHA-256 keys

+### Android

-5. Insert the keys in project settings in Firebase Console
+6. Insert the keys in project settings in Firebase Console
-6. Download `google-services.json` and place it to `/android/app/`
+7. Download `google-services.json` and place it to `/android/app/`
-7. Add `classpath 'com.google.gms:google-services:4.3.5'` to `/android/build.gradle` dependencies
+8. Add `classpath 'com.google.gms:google-services:4.3.5'` to `/android/build.gradle` dependencies
-8. *Optional*: to remove captcha
+9. *Optional*: to remove captcha
     * enable the Android Device Verification API on google cloud console (left menu --> APIs&Services --> Credentials)
     * add SHA-1 in the EXISTING project on that page (there're will be the one from Firebase).
 THERE'S NO POINT IN CREATING A NEW PROJECT
     * additionally, for iOS one can use: